jordi-pujol/wwanHotspot/README.md

    ```
    opkg install wwanHotspot_VERSION_all.ipk
    ```
-2- edit the config file and set your HotSpots parameters.
+2- edit the config file and set your Hotspots parameters.
    ```
    vi /etc/config/wwanHotspot
    ```